EvgeniiTitov/coding-practice/coding_practice/data_structures/heap/README.md

 #### To remember:

-- If values in your heap get updates, say distance to graph vertices, the heap wont rebuild itself, you need to do it manually!
+- If values in your heap get updates, say distance to graph vertices, the heap won't rebuild itself, you need to do it manually!

--